Self-hatred: In psychology and psychiatry

-The term "self-hatred" is used infrequently by psychologists and psychiatrists, who would usually describe people who hate themselves as "people with low self-esteem".
 Self-hatred, self-guilt and shame are important factors in some or many mental disorders, especially disorders that involve a perceived defect of oneself (e.g. body dysmorphic disorder).
 Self-hatred is also a symptom of many personality disorders, including borderline personality disorder, as well as mood disorders like depression.
 It can also be linked to guilt for someone's own actions that they view as wrongful, e.g., survivor guilt.